This page contains information about the supply of water to residents and businesses in the Whangarei District.

 While the district's water supply is sufficient in years with normal rainfall, conservation measures in our contingency plan are put in place to manage supply during years when drought conditions occur.

-To view the current levels of our two main storage dams, follow the link below.
+To view the current levels of our two main storage dams and any restrictions, follow the link below.